 - The distance mode currently in force will remain in place until the autumn term 2020.
 All courses and all examinations will be carried out remotely.

 - Operational units are to plan for a transition to normal campus mode from the start of the autumn term, but must retain a preparedness to remain in distance mode or return to it if necessary.

 - A decision to remain in distance mode, if taken, will be published at the start of the autumn term 2020.

 - Planning for holidays is to be carried in a way that takes into consideration the possibility that more co-workers than normal will be required in service at the start of the autumn term.

 Arrangements and gatherings

 These guidelines are valid until further notice.
-New guidelines may be issued in the near future.
+New guidelines may be issued.

 Last updated: 2020-06-26